Now there’s no excuse for skipping your next dentist appointment.

 How much does dental work cost?

-Most people know dental work can be expensive, but just how much can a visit to the dentist cost?
-The answer depends on whether or not you have dental insurance.
-If you do, common procedures like cleaning and fillings will generally will generally cost you up to your deductible and co-pays.
+The cost of a procedure or surgery will depend on whether or not you have dental insurance and what your policy covers.
+If you do, common procedures like cleaning and fillings will generally will generally cost you up to your deductible and copays.
 If you don’t have dental insurance, you’ll have to pay out-of-pocket for the entire cost of the procedures.

 Here’s what you can expect to pay for some dental procedures without insurance:

 - Wisdom tooth removal: up to $750 per tooth